huqa/tinyraytracer-go/README.md

 # tinyraytracer-go
-This is a port of tinyraytracer written in golang with 9 step complete.
+This is a port of tinyraytracer written in golang with 9 steps complete.

 https://github.com/ssloy/tinyraytracer/wiki/Part-1:-understandable-raytracing